Bernie's Tune

-"Bernie's Tune" is a 1952 jazz standard.
-The music was written by Bernie Miller, with lyrics added later by Jerry Leiber and Mike Stoller.
-It was popularised with a recording by the quartet of the American saxophonist and composer Gerry Mulligan, on the 1952 album of the same name, which also featured Chet Baker on trumpet.
-Despite this association, the piece was actually composed, as aforementioned, by a slightly unsung composer Bernie Miller, who also wrote the tune "Loaded" which was also covered by Chet Baker and saxophonist Stan Getz (to name a few).
-The tune was a popular choice for musicians jamming at the time, though information about the composer ("Bernie" Miller) himself is scarce, all that people really know of him is that he was a piano player from Washington DC.
+"Bernie's Tune" is a jazz standard with music by Bernie Miller, and lyrics added later by Jerry Leiber and Mike Stoller.
+It was popularised by the American saxophonist and composer Gerry Mulligan, who recorded it several times.
+The tune was a popular choice for musicians jamming at the time.
+Information about the composer ("Bernie" Miller) is scarce: all that people really know of him is that he was a piano player from Washington DC.
 Mulligan speculated that by the time he had discovered any of Bernie's tunes, Bernie was dead.
-Later on in Mulligan's life, he took the same changes but invented a new melody to fit over the piece, entitling it 'Idle Gossip'.
+Later on in Mulligan's life, he took the same changes but invented a new melody to fit over the piece, entitling it 'Idol Gossip'.